Efficient Rejection Sampling in the Entropy-Optimal Range: Fast Loaded Dice Roller

 \section{Fast Loaded Dice Roller}

-The Fast Loaded Dice Roller ($\fldr$) \citep{saad2020fldr} is an efficient rejection sampling algorithm for simulating a discrete probability distribution with rational weights, whose memory scales linearithmically with the input size.
-Recalling \cref{problem:sampling}, we will momentarily consider an arbitrary input list $(A_1,\dots,A_n)$ of $n$ positive integers that need not be coprime, with sum $M$.
-The first step is to set $K \defeq \ceil{\log(M)}$, i.e., $2^{K-1} < M \leq 2^K$.
-Then form a dyadic proposal distribution $\bq \defeq (q_0, q_1, \dots, q_{n})$ with denominator $2^K$ over $n+1$ outcomes, whose probabilities are
+The Fast Loaded Dice Roller ($\fldr$) \citep{saad2020fldr} is an efficient rejection sampling algorithm based on the aforementioned idea, whose memory scales linearithmically with the input size.
+Recalling \cref{problem:sampling}, we momentarily assume that $\bp$ is specified by an arbitrary list $(A_1,\dots,A_n)$ of $n$ positive integers that need not be coprime, with sum $M$. $\fldr$ operates as follows: let $K \defeq \ceil{\log(M)}$, i.e., $2^{K-1} < M \leq 2^K$ and let $\bq \defeq (q_0, q_1, \dots, q_{n})$ be a proposal distribution over $n+1$ outcomes, whose probabilities are dyadic with

-The DDG tree of the FLDR sampler---denoted $\fldr[A_1,\dots,A_n]$---is identical to an entropy-optimal DDG tree $\ky[\bq]$, except that every leaf with the reject label $0$ becomes a back edge to the root.
+The DDG tree of the FLDR sampler---denoted $\fldr[A_1,\dots,A_n]$---is identical to the entropy-optimal DDG tree $\ky[\bq]$, except that every leaf with the reject label $0$ becomes a back edge to the root.
 Because $\bq$ is dyadic, the tree $\ky[\bq]$ has $K$ levels, avoiding exponential growth of the depth with the size of $\bp$.

 In terms of rejection sampling, the tightest rejection bound is $B \defeq 2^K/M$; i.e., it is the smallest number that satisfies $p_i \leq B q_i$ for $i=0,1,\dots,n$, because $p_i = A_i/M = 2^K/M \cdot A_i/2^K = Bq_i$ ($i=1,\dots,n$) and $p_{0} = 0 \leq Bq_{0}$.
 It follows that $i \sim \bq$ is accepted with probability $p_i/(Bq_i) = 1$ if $i \in \set{1,\dots,n}$, and $i=0$ is rejected.
 This property means that the Bernoulli subtree cost is $\expect{\cost{T_i}} = 0$ in \cref{eq:expected-cost-rejection}, with all entropy used only to sample the proposal, and in particular,